Expat health insurance and inbound travel health insurance both fall within 'incoming' insurances.

 Expat health policies focus predominantly on health related cover, and can sometimes include health related extras such as dental, physical therapy, cancer screenings and budget for fitness apps.

-Travel health insurance is typically much more basic with health cover, but there might be add-ons available, such as liability and luggage insurance.
-Check the T&C's though, since not all travel health insurance plans will offer these extras.
+Travel insurance is typically much more basic with health cover, but there might be add-ons available, such as cancellation and luggage insurance.
+Check the T&C's though, since not all travel insurance plans will offer these extras.

 Claims